Childhood Obesity-Cha Ching, Cha Ching.

 But, you say, the Rubenesque Era marveled at the rounded shapes of women.
 And even just a few decades ago, a heavier American man reflected success.
 Isn’t it ones right to eat freely and if weight gain happens…so be it?
 Perhaps, but the medical findings of obesity are sobering especially the connection to diabetes, heart disease and cancer -and that’s the short list.
 And the precedent number of children becoming overweight/obese and developing Type II diabetes is not the kind of life we should want for our next generation.

 Baby Boomer‘s kids are developing illnesses that might have taken 30 or 40 years to happen to a Baby Boomer, exposing their vessels, heart and other organs to the wrong kind of stress for many more years than an adult who may become overweight.
 So, if they don’t lose weight and keep it off, the odds are not in their favor to outlive their parents.
-Once a BMI goes above 30 the incidence of chronic disease significantly rises.
-Nutritionists well know that even ten to twenty pounds can increase blood pressure in some people— and blood sugar enough to cause a pre-diabetes state.
+Once a BMI goes above 30 the incidence of chronic disease significantly rises, even ten to twenty pounds can increase blood pressure in some people— and blood sugar enough to cause a pre-diabetes state.

 No doubt, our culture’s, over-sized, sweet daily rewards, food marts at every corner and physical inactivity are factors, but, two additional factors will hugely affect obesity’s future….parents and our food supply system.
 The mythical idea that a calorie is a calorie, all working equally in our body and we just have to do better at the intake/output balance is just that—a myth.
 Nutrition is a science with far more variables.
 Being energy efficient—the science way of saying you gain fat easily sure seems much easier than it used to be for many more people.
 This is not an enigma.
 Calories consumed are generally processed, packaged and stored with varying chemicals in mostly plastic containers, which then when entering the body have bioactive effects including contributing to fat storage far more easily than calories of old.